zearkiatos/python-squares-enemies-spawner-game/README.md

 # Description

-This a project to learn how to development games 🎮 with python 🐍 and pygame and how to build games with ECS (Entity-Component-System) pattern, it is a fundamental exercise to make a bouncing square ⬜️ animation
+This is a spawner of enemies square 🟩 system bouncing on the screen 📺.
+This is a game 🎮 made with python 🐍 and pygame

 # Made with